 I also like open source software.
 I've been a Linux user for over 15 years, and currently run Arch Linux on my laptop and desktop.
 I write software with vim, sublime text, and Rstudio.
 I use PostGIS for geospatial work and jekyll for web development.
 I'm in the middle of converting to using docker regularly in my workflow.

-I've written several R packages and a few python programs: rnassqs provides easy access to USDA agricultural data from the NASS QuickStats API, rkclass provides instrumental variables regression analysis in R, though there are better packages to use for that.
+I've written a few R packages and a few python programs: rnassqs provides easy access to USDA agricultural data from the NASS QuickStats API, rkclass provides instrumental variables regression analysis in R, though there are better packages to use for that.
 Most of my work is available on my github profile.
 Written work is available here.

 The code to generate this site is open source and available on the site repository, which now includes an extensive note-taking system, as well as links to my bibtex library and get_paper.py, a python script that fetches published article metadata when provided with a DOI.